astro-reactive/astro-reactive/CONTRIBUTING.md

 npm test
 ```

-✨ _HINT: Some linting errors could automatically fixed with a command_
+✨ _HINT: Some linting errors could be automatically fixed with a command_

 ```
 npm run lint:fix